Frequently Asked Questions

 What considerations are being taken to ensure the safety of the project?

-Safety is paramount to Plus Power and the Pulaski facility.
+Safety is paramount to the Pulaski facility and to Plus Power.
 Several measures are being taken to ensure reliable and safe operation of the system.
 The Pulaski facility will utilize best-in-class technology, building off decades of global use and application.
 The battery and system will be held to the National Fire Protection Association 855 national standard and other related grid infrastructure codes and standards.
 In addition, the system will utilize a variety of thermal management systems, as well as remote monitoring strategies, to maintain system stability.
 The local fire departments will be fully engaged in design discussions through the process of creating a dedicated Emergency Response Plan for the project, and the Plus Power team will ensure there is significant collaboration and training with first responders to guarantee proper techniques are used in the unlikely event of an emergency.

 Will Pulaski be able to withstand a natural disaster?